tyseer2335/tyseer2335/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/tyseer-toufiq-a3b8b11aa/](https://www.linkedin.com/in/tyseer-toufiq-a3b8b11aa/)

-- ⚡ Interests **Outside of academics, I'm a huge football (soccer) fan and love to play the sport occasionally.
-I also enjoy playing video games, especially ones with a great story.
-Lastly, I'm interested in traveling to new places and meeting new people**
+- ⚡ Interests **Outside of academics, I'm a huge football (soccer) fan and love to play the sport occasionally.**
+  **I also enjoy playing video games, especially ones with a great story.**
+  **Lastly, I'm interested in traveling to new places and meeting new people.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">